How To Survive Chiropractic College

 Keep in mind that the various chiropractic colleges have aligned themselves with one of two factions in the profession.
 Some have chosen more of a medical orientation, while others are pursuing a more classical, vitalistic bent.
 Granted, they all must provide an education dictated by accreditation agencies, but the experience that you have and the worldview you acquire in school will be significantly affected by your choice of chiropractic college.

 These are privately owned, for-profit businesses.
-With little endowment and heavily dependent on student tuition fees dollars, they work hard to avoid the “trade school” label.
-Many don’t see themselves as having little obligation for your practice’s success but rather as merely equipping you with the skills to get a license.
+With little endowment and heavily dependent on student tuition, they work hard to avoid the “trade school” label.
+Many don’t see themselves as having an obligation for your practice’s success but rather equipping you with the skills to get a license.

-Here are 10 tips I would share with anyone contemplating the hard, narrow, difficult path of pursuing chiropractic as a career.
-Please don’t let the difficulty dissuade you.
+Here are 10 tips I would share with anyone contemplating the hard, narrow, difficult (and rewarding) path of pursuing chiropractic as a career.
+Please don’t let the difficulty dissuade you!

 1. Chiropractic college is partly an obstacle course.
 These days, a chiropractic education is largely a medical education that excludes pharmacology and surgery, replacing them with a greater emphasis on anatomy, physiology and adjusting techniques.
 This is mostly to satisfy the licensing boards.
 Most of what you need to know to become an effective chiropractor could be taught in two years or fewer.
 In fact, 100 years ago, that’s about how long the typical chiropractic education lasted.
 In other words, today’s chiropractic education is about testing your mental capacity and resolve.
 Most of what you learn won’t have any daily applications in actual practice.

-2. Don’t get overinvested in your GPA.
+2. Don’t get over invested in your GPA.
 Unless any scholarships you obtain are predicated on maintaining a specific grade point average, be a bit more relaxed about whether you get an A or a B, or a B or a C. Keep your eye on the prize: graduating and getting a license.
 Not a single patient will ask about your GPA.
 The diploma awarded to the class valedictorian looks identical to the one awarded to the graduate who passed by the skin of his teeth.
-The point: Your grades have very little to do with your success.
-If anything, there may even be an inverse relationship since many introverts who are good test takers often flounder in practice.
+The point: Your grades have very little to do with your eventual success.
+If anything, there may be an inverse relationship since many introverts who are good test takers often flounder in practice.
 In fact it's almost a cliche that "A" students end up working as associates for "C" students.

 3. Minimize your debt.
 Emerging with $200,000 to $300,000 or more in student loan debt will be a crushing burden, making it difficult to soar.
-Do whatever you can to avoid debt, whether that means storing up cash in advance, working some job while you’re in school that will throw off some cash or both.
+Do whatever you can to avoid student loans, whether that means storing up cash in advance, working a job while you’re in school or both.
 You could even pause every three quarters and work for a quarter before returning to your studies.
-There’s no shame in taking five years to graduate instead of four, especially if you can do so without incurring massive, choice-reducing, worry-producing, credit-robbing student loan debt.
+There’s no shame in taking a year longer to graduate, especially if you can do so without incurring massive, choice-reducing, worry-producing, credit-robbing student loan debt.

 5. Volunteer for outreach opportunities.
 Many chiropractic colleges are looking for students interested in representing the school at various community events, such as screenings, health fairs and similar occasions.
 Participate at this level, and you’ll acquire valuable success skills when it comes to fielding questions, persuading strangers and making the case for chiropractic.
 This is the real education you seek!
-Strengthening this muscle while still in school will benefit you greatly in the future.
+Strengthening this muscle while still in school will benefit you greatly in your practice.

 6. Enroll in a Toastmasters group.
-Even if you never intend to give a formal speech, learning how to present your ideas in front of a group will help you think on your feet and become a more confident and skilled communicator.
+Even if you never intend to give a formal speech, learning how to present your ideas in front of others will help you think on your feet and become a more confident and skilled communicator.
 If there is one thing that distinguishes successful chiropractors, it’s their ability to communicate.
-After all, you’re going to be in the belief-changing business, not necessarily the health or pain relief business.
+After all, you’re going to be in the belief-changing business, not merely the health or pain relief business.

 7. Tour as many chiropractic practices as possible.
 Keeping the end goal in mind (a successful practice) use school vacations and holidays to visit as many practices as you can.
 Experiencing the variety and diversity of office layouts, practice procedures and policies will help you temper any dogmatism that you may receive from college instructors.
 Show up humble and appreciative and be as unobtrusive as possible.
 Buy lunch.
 Ask questions.
 Attempt to understand the values, priorities and principles on which each practice is based.
 Take pictures.
 Take notes.